The world's worst Zoom call is taking the internet by storm

 There are sudden dismissals, power grabs and an inexplicable Britney Spears reference, all of which combine for arguably the most hellish Zoom experience since the pandemic began.

-And the call has made national stars of its participants -- most prominently Jackie Weaver, the dogged chief executive of a nearby councils association, who found fame overnight by withstanding a barrage of fury from councillors.
+And the call has made national stars of its participants -- most prominently Jackie Weaver, the dogged chief officer of the Cheshire Association of Local Councils, who found fame overnight by withstanding a barrage of fury from parish councillors.

 "99.99% of council meetings are just not like that.
 They are often less exciting," Weaver told the BBC on Friday.
 "Of that meeting, I'm not absolutely sure who was in charge."